FluentLenium/FluentLenium/docs/docs/test-methods.md

     }
 }
 ```

-Each of the methods returning a specific metric execute a separate Javascript command.
+Each method returning a specific metric execute a separate Javascript command.

 There is another way to get metrics, specifically to get all metrics in a single object called `PerformanceTimingMetrics`.
 This returns the object returned by the `window.performance.timing`
 Javascript attribute.